Joel Lamangan

-Joel Lamangan (born September 21, 1952) is a Filipino film director, television director, actor, and comedian.
+Joel Lamangan is a Filipino film director, television director, actor, and comedian.
 His award-winning films include The Flor Contemplacion Story, Sidhi, Deathrow, Hubog, Aishte Imasu 1941, Blue Moon and Mano Po.
 As an actor, Lamangan is best known for portraying the villain-turned-funny-antihero Roda in the Kapamilya Channel teleserye FPJ's Batang Quiapo.

 On August 19, 2008, Lamangan directed his first indie film Walang Kawala produced by DMV Entertainment.
 It stars Polo Ravales and Joseph Bitangcol, with the special participation of Jean Garcia.
 Joel also directs Obra and will soon start shooting Desperadas 2.
 He started production for the next Sine Novela: Una Kang Naging Akin starring Angelika dela Cruz, Wendell Ramos, and Maxene Magalona.

 In the 2013 elections, he ran as congressman for Cavite's 1st District under the Lakas–UNA–Partido Magdalo.
 However, he backed out of the race.

 In 2013, Lamangan was named as the artistic director of Gantimpala Theater Foundation.
 Lamangan directed an original musical titled Katipunan: Mga Anak ng Bayan which starred Sandino Martin and Anna Fegi.
 The show toured in August and September 2013 around provinces of Manila to celebrate the 150th anniversary of the birth of Philippine hero, Andres Bonifacio.

 Lamangan is a member of the Directors' Guild of the Philippines.

 Lamangan is a member of the international Order of DeMolay from Baja Chapter, in Cavite City.
 He was conferred with the highest honor being a DeMolay to the rank of Legion of Honor on November 14, 2015, by the Grand Master Victor Antonio T. Espejo of the Supreme Council Order of DeMolay Philippines for outstanding leadership in his field of endeavor, for service to humanity, for success in fraternal life, including adult service to the Order of DeMolay.
 The Supreme Council Order of DeMolay is an appendant body of Freemasonry.